Bryant & May: Formation

 In the 1880s Bryant & May employed nearly 5,000 people, most of them female and Irish, or of Irish descent; by 1895 the figure was 2,000 people, of whom between 1,200 and 1,500 were women and girls.
 The workers were paid different rates for completing a ten-hour day, depending on the type of work undertaken.
 The frame-fillers were paid 1 shilling per 100 frames completed; the cutters received 23/4 d for three gross of boxes, and the packers got 1s 9d per 100 boxes wrapped up.
 Those under 14 years of-age received a weekly wage of about 4 s.
-Most workers were lucky if they took the full amounts home, as a series of fines were levied by the foremen, with the money deducted directly from wages.
+Most workers were fortunate if they took the full amounts home, as a series of fines were levied by the foremen, with the money deducted directly from wages.
 The fines included 3 d for having an untidy workbench, talking or having dirty feet—many of the workers were bare-footed as shoes were too expensive; 5 d was deducted for being late; and a shilling for having a burnt match on the workbench.
 The women and girls involved in boxing up the matches had to pay the boys who brought them the frames from the drying ovens, and had to supply their own glue and brushes.
 One girl who dropped a tray of matches was fined 6 d.

 The match boxes were made through domestic outwork under a sweating system, (Note: The Fifth Report from the Select Committee of the House of Lords on the Sweating System defined "sweating" as "the evils known by that name are ...: